vivardhan/podcast-gpt/README.md

 ```

 ##### 1.1.4.2 Bazel
 Bazel is used as the build system.
-Install it using these for your operating system:
+Install it for your operating system:

 For Mac:
 ```bash